Toni Morrison: What was Toni Morrison most famous for?

 Both of Morrison’s children were young when she and Harold divorced; Ford was four years old, and Slade was just a baby.

 Morrison later confessed that she was “devastated” by the divorce and that it had a profound effect on her work as a writer.
-She even went as far as to say that she doesn’t think she would have become a writer if she hadn’t gone through the experience of divorce.

 After the divorce, Morrison moved to Syracuse, New York, where she raised her children as a single mother.